-When legislators make new policies and frame new initiatives against the increasing use of recreational drugs they disapprove of such as cannabis or so called Dance Drugs I imagine they then go to the bar and relax with an alcoholic drink afterwards, Gin perhaps – satisfied with their efforts to keep drugs off the streets.
+When legislators make new policies and frame new initiatives against the increasing use of recreational drugs they disapprove of such as cannabis or so called Dance Drugs or Recreational drugs I imagine they then go to the bar and relax with an alcoholic drink afterwards, Gin perhaps – satisfied with their efforts to keep drugs off the streets.

 The reason that this is odd is because Alcohol is more dangerous than almost any drug you could name.